yzemaze/carcassonne-probabilities/README.md

 [LibreOffice Calc sheet](draw-k-out-of-K.ods) featuring draw probabilities of exactly/at least k out of K desired tiles still present in N total tiles remaining. [cf. [ hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution)]
 These are theoretical values.
 If you’d run the script below with enough iterations results should be similar.

-[python script](draw-a-before-b.py) simulating (2p Carcassonne) tile draws and printing corresponding stats.
+[Python script](draw-a-before-b.py) simulating (2p Carcassonne) tile draws and printing corresponding stats.
 It calculates probabilities of drawing 1 out of A tiles before the other player does draw either 1 out of B different tiles or one of the players drawing 1 of C common tiles.
 Additionally it prints a table of tile distribution probabilities according to the simulation.

 [html page](carcassonne-draw-probabilities.html) that does the same as the python script.
 It’s self-contained (includes JS and CSS), so it could be used locally or [online](https://yzemaze.de/bga/carcassonne-draw-probabilities.html).

+[Permutation analyzer](carcassonne-permutation-analyzer.html) ([online](https://yzemaze.de/bga/carcassonne-permutation-analyzer.html)) calculates the probability of specific tile distribution conditions being met across all possible tile permutations or simulations.
+You can define complex conditions for specific tiles remaining with up to 3 sets of (multiple) quantitative rules (at least/most/exactly N of certain tiles/tile groups) combined with logical operators.
+Only one combination can feature the special operator ```before```, but many roads lead to Rome.
+Due to limitations in some specific cases you may also need to select the correct evaluation order.
+For <= 10 tiles an exact permutation analysis is possible, but might still be slower than a simulation.
+For > 10 tiles only simulations are available.

 ## Please note
 Player A will always be the one drawing first.
 Don’t forget to add the tile already in your opponent’s hand to the remaining tiles count given by BGA’s interface.

-## Examples
+## Draw Simulator Examples
 Description: values of tiles remaining, A, B, C

 Possible distributions of monasteries: 71, 0, 0, 6